 y > -1 or y ≤ -3

-If we break this apart it is two separate inequalities:
+If we break this apart, we can think of it as two separate inequalities:

 y > -1